 1. Less Expensive

-The benefits you receive with a spouse Insurance Rider are the cost Savings.
+The benefits you receive with a spouse term life insurance policy is the cost savings.

 In most cases, if you don’t need a separate policy with the same coverage amount as you have, you might only need $50,000 in death benefits for the other spouse because they are not the sole income provider or they don’t have any extra debts or anything in between.

 Life insurance companies typically charge a flat rate based on the health category and age per unit of coverage.
 A unit of coverage is typically $1,000.
-It is less expensive for you to add your spouse to your policy by taking advantage of the spouse Insurance Rider then it would be for each of you to take out individual policies because of this charge per unit of coverage.
+It is less expensive for you to take on the additional cost of adding your spouse to your policy by taking advantage of the Spouse Insurance Rider rather than taking out individual policies because of this charge per unit of coverage.

 2. Affordable Coverage in One Place for You and Your Spouse

-The rates that you receive from different life insurance companies for adding your spouse to your existing policy are going to cost less than if you were to both take out individual policies for comparatively the same amount of death benefit.
+The different life insurance rates from various life insurance companies for adding your spouse to your existing policy are going to cost less than if you were to both take out individual policies for comparatively the same amount of death benefit.

 Spouse Term Rider Cons